Nael-Nathanael/punipun/README.md

 ## Disclaimer

-Since the last commit, this project does not affiliated with Puni or Punipun.com
+- Since the last commit, this project does not affiliated with Puni or Punipun.com
+- Static files such as images taken from punipun.com would directly use punipun.com's url
+- I might use several images from Puni's instagram, and would also directly use puni's instagram direct url